Best Drying System for Car Wash

 AKM Spotless Water System – Best Resin Efficiency

-AKM DI water system with garden hose quick connector The integrated bypass valve dramatically reduces resin consumption over the life of the system.
+AKM DI water system with garden hose quick connector Quick-connect fittings and bypass valve for easy use

 The AKM is the current sweet spot for most enthusiasts.
 The built‐in bypass allows you to wash under full pressure and only switch to DI for the final rinse.
 This single feature can double or triple the life of your resin compared to an inline system.